gewarren/docs/docs/framework/wcf/samples/channel-factory.md

 ```

 > [!IMPORTANT]
-> If you are running this sample in a cross-machine scenario, you must replace "localhost" in the preceding code with the fully-qualified name of the machine that is running the service.
+> If you are running this sample in a cross-machine scenario, you must replace "localhost" in the preceding code with the fully qualified name of the machine that is running the service.
 This sample does not use configuration to set the endpoint address, so this must be done in code.

 Once the channel is created, service operations can be invoked just as with a generated client.